KerasirovED/SuperGroupFilterBot/readme.md

     - [x] Set up autodeployment from `main` and `dev` branches.
     - [ ] Add caching of node_modules between builds to speed up the deployment.
     - [ ] Reduce the size of the deployment package by excluding unnecessary modules.
+- [ ] Restrict bot usage to admins only.
+- [ ] Restrict bot usage to supergroups only.
+In private chats, the bot should return a message that it works in supergroups only.
+In normal groups, the bot should return a message that it works in supergroups only and suggest to convert the group to a supergroup first.
 - [ ] Implement message forwarding rule based on sender.
-    - [ ] The filtration is going to be implemented based on a user name first.
+    - [x] The filtration is going to be implemented based on a user name, or user ID.
+Needs to create a class responsible for processing the rules, and the class responsible for describing a rule.
     - [ ] Needs to create an interface for managing the rules.
         - [ ] Implement a command for adding rules `/addfilter`.
 The command should:
-            - [ ] Return a list of possible filter options as a keyboard buttons.
+            - Return a list of possible filter options as a keyboard buttons.
-            - [ ] Once an option is selected, the bot should ask for a way to identify the messages to be filtered:
+            - Once an option is selected, the bot should ask for a user name or userID.
-                - [ ] User ID
-                - [ ] Username
-            - [ ] Finally, a value for the rule must be received and stored.
+            - It should keep asking until a `/continue` command is received.
+            - Then, the bot should ask for a target topic (message_thread_id).
+It is not possible to get a list of topics via Telegram Bot API, so the user should provide a topic ID manually.
+For that, a new command `/registertopic` should be implemented.
+The command should return a message with a topic ID.
+The user should go to the topic and use the command there.
+The bot should store the topic ID and return it when asked.
+            - Once a topic is registered, the user must get a confirmation message with a topic id.
+            - Then the user may continue adding topics or finish the process with a `/continue` command.
     - [ ] Needs to store the rules somewhere.
 I think the DynamoDb is a good option.
 Anyway, it is going to be hosted in AWS Lambda.
-    - [ ] Needs to implement the rule processing.
+- [ ] Implement a command for listing rules `/listfilters`.
 - [ ] I want to create a mini app for managing rules in the future.

 ## License